Kealeboga56/EEE3088F_mouse_project_group30/README.md

 # EEE3088F_mouse_project_group30
 This project is on a mouse that can solve a maise

-Sure, here's a detailed README.md file for your project:

 # Micro-Mouse Sensing Subsystem

 ## Table of Contents